Don't Be: Reception

 The Japanese writer Shoko Fukuya reported that Asuka's extended inner monologue in Death and Rebirth gained a negative reaction from viewers due to the loop of Asuka repeating the same lines.
 GameRant described Arael's attack and Asuka's mind rape as one of the most disturbing events in Evangelion.
-Screen Rant similarly described it as "one of the most traumatic" battles in the series.
-According to Fangoria: "It's a harrowing example of pure psychological terror".
+Screen Rant similarly described it as "one of the most traumatic" battles in the series, ranking "Don't Be" among the best episodes in the series for the same reason.
+According to Fangoria, "It's a harrowing example of pure psychological terror".
 Anime News Network's James Beckett similarly lauded it, saying: "When Asuka's mind and soul were invaded by Arael in Episode 22, 'Don't Be', I learned the ways that you could use form and technique to not just tell a story, but to break it, and in so doing allow your audience to connect with your characters on an even deeper level".
 Looper described Asuka's character development as one "of the strongest on the show".
 IGN critic Ramsey Isler also praised Asuka's characterization and past, ranking her as the thirteenth greatest anime character of all time and saying: "She's a tragic character, and a complete train wreck, but that is what makes her so compelling because we just can't help but watch this beautiful disaster unfold."

-In 2015, the Japanese actress Natsuki Kato dressed as Misato Katsuragi during an announcement by the Hakuto team of a space mission to send a miniature replica of Longinus' spear to the Moon, taking inspiration from the scene in "Don't Be".
-According to Anime News Network's James Beckett, a scene from the fifth episode of Blue Exorcist: Shimane Illuminati Saga, in which Izumo Kamiki confronts her mother, may be inspired by Asuka's inner monologue in "Don't Be", including a shot of Izumo running towards the camera against a red backdrop.
+In 2015, the Japanese actress Natsuki Katō dressed as Misato Katsuragi during an announcement by the Hakuto team of a space mission to send a miniature replica of Longinus' spear to the Moon, taking inspiration from a scene in "Don't Be" in which Rei sends the spear of Longinus into Lunar orbit.
+According to Anime News Network's James Beckett, a scene from the fifth episode of Blue Exorcist: Shimane Illuminati Saga with Izumo Kamiki may be inspired by Asuka's inner monologue in "Don't Be".